datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 ~~~
 SELECT Id, country,
        CASE country
            WHEN 'Moz' THEN 'Mozambique'
            WHEN 'Taz' THEN 'Tanzania'
        ELSE 'Unknown Country'
        END AS country_fullname
 FROM Farms
 ;
 ~~~
 {: .sql}

-There is a more general form which alows to to perform any kind of test.
+There is a more general form which allows to to perform any kind of test.

 ## Using SQL syntax to create ‘binned’ values